yanferens/go-interview-practice/README.md

 Our most accomplished Go developers, ranked by number of challenges completed:

 > 📝 **Note**: The data below is automatically updated by GitHub Actions when challenge scoreboards change.
-The image above shows the visual interface design.

 | Rank | 👤 Developer | 🎯 Challenges Solved | 📊 Completion Rate | 🏅 Achievement |
 |------|-------------|---------------------|-------------------|----------------|